CVE-2026-10015

 Google · Chrome

-An integer overflow vulnerability exists in the WTF component of Google Chrome, potentially leading to memory corruption.
+An integer overflow vulnerability in the WTF (Web Template Framework) library of Google Chrome may lead to memory corruption.

 Executive summary

-An integer overflow vulnerability in the Google Chrome WTF component creates a critical risk of memory corruption and potential system compromise.
+An integer overflow vulnerability in Google Chrome's WTF component poses a high risk of remote code execution through malicious web content.

 Vulnerability